UNSW Library Collection Development Strategy

 The Library does not encourage or accept unsolicited gifts of material (2 exceptions are noted below).
 Unsolicited material may be disposed of at the Library's discretion without reference to the donor.

-The exception to the above are:
+The exceptions to the above are:

-• Donations by UNSW authors of their newly published work.
+• donations by UNSW authors of their newly published work.

 UNSW corporate publications